rails/rails/guides/source/active_record_querying.md

 end
 ```

-Another example would be if you wanted multiple workers handling the same processing queue.
-You could have each worker handle 10000 records by setting the appropriate `:start` option on each worker.

 #### `find_in_batches`

 The `find_in_batches` method is similar to `find_each`, since both retrieve batches of records.
 The difference is that `find_in_batches` yields _batches_ to the block as an array of models, instead of individually.
 The following example will yield to the supplied block an array of up to 1000 invoices at a time, with the final block containing any remaining invoices: